Competitive Program FAQ

 When can my child join a competitive team?

-Real Colorado has competitive teams in ages U-11 through U-18 for both girls and boys.
-Check our birth date chart to determine where your child’s age fits.
+Real Colorado has competitive teams in ages U-11 through U-19 for both girls and boys.
 For players who do not meet the age requirement, Real Colorado offers Junior Academy, a program for U9 and U10 players that provides the developmental bridge between recreational and competitive soccer for players whose intent is to become a competitive player at U11.
 You can learn more about the Junior Academy program here.

 What's the first step in the Real Colorado Competitive Tryout process?